wushilin/rotated/README.md

 Pipe your standard out to this, and it will rotate for you.
 It support rotate by size with max backup index

+# Behavior
+1. Guaranteed size not exceeding the limit for each file.
+Unless limit is set to a number that is smaller than the longest line.

+2. Lines exceeded 256KiB (262144 bytes) might be split into 2 files (readline is capped at 256KiB).

+3. File rotation is checked pre-write.
+If a write would have caused a file to exceed the size, it will be rotated before writing.

+4. When restarting and existing log file is found, it will be appended, unless it is exceeding the limit.

 # Usage - Just pipe your output to this rotated

 ```bash